 Online trading platforms that offer Australians access to US markets means it's now easy to buy Amazon shares from these shores.

-Find out the step-by-step process of how you can add shares of Amazon to your portfolio in our guide.
+Find out the step-by-step process of how you can add shares of Amazon (NASDAQ: AMZN) to your portfolio in our guide.

 Unsure about how to buy US shares?
 Check out our complete guide.

 Based in Seattle, Washington, Amazon is a US multinational technology company formed by Jeff Bezos in 1994.
 Originally an online marketplace for books, today it focuses on digital streaming, e-commerce, cloud computing and artificial intelligence.